 11.4.3.
-Generate Wounds (7.3)
+Activate Units (7.3)

 Now its time to have a fire fight.
-Each side will unleash its firepower in an attempt to generate Wounds, which are then applied to either side in a bid to wipe one another out.
+Each side will unleash its firepower by activating units one at a time in an attempt to generate Wounds, which are assigned to either side in a bid to wipe one another out.

-This happens simultaneously, but in practice I need to do this one side at a time.
-Because I hate waiting, I'm going to generate Wounds for my Squad.
+This happens simultaneously, but in practice I need to do this one at a time.
+Because I hate waiting, I'm going to activate each of my Units first.
+Remembering that I can only activate my Basic Units (Specialist Units cannot be involved in combat because there are too few enemies), I start with Fire Team A.